 - Mix together the cumin, cayenne pepper, oregano, lime juice and crushed garlic in a large bowl.

 - Slice the chicken into thin strips and place in the marinade.
-Toss the chicken to thoroughly coat in the marinade and set aside for 5 minutes (or put in the fridge and marinate for longer if you prefer).
+Toss the chicken to thoroughly coat in the marinade and set aside for 5 minutes (or cover and put in the fridge to marinate for longer if you prefer).

 - Use the time while the chicken is marinating to slice the onions and peppers.